hills-code/visda2022-org/README.md

 | SegFormer Synthwaste_aug+V1 |      42.61   |      91.22   |
 | DAFormer V1->V2       |       52.26      |      91.2       |
 | DAFormer SynthWaste_aug+V1->V2 |      48.31     |    90.63     |

+## Custom simulation
+We also allow the participants to generate their custom synthetic datasets to achieve the best performance.
+Please see how to use our simulation software [here](simulation/readme.txt).